v-zhuravlev/zbx_template_pack/out/4.4/EN/app/haproxy_agent/README.md

 The template to monitor HAProxy by Zabbix that work without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-`Template App HAProxy by HTTP` collects metrics by polling [HAProxy Stats Page](https://www.haproxy.com/blog/exploring-the-haproxy-stats-page/) with HTTP agent remotely:
+`Template App HAProxy by Zabbix agent` collects metrics by polling [HAProxy Stats Page](https://www.haproxy.com/blog/exploring-the-haproxy-stats-page/) with Zabbix agent:

 Note that this solution supports https and redirects.